joshuadavidthomas/docs2markdown/tests/snapshots/test_convert/test_convert_html[django__5_2__ref__csrf-Format.GHFM].md

 The CSRF middleware and template tag provides easy-to-use protection against [Cross Site Request Forgeries](https://owasp.org/www-community/attacks/csrf#overview).
 This type of attack occurs when a malicious website contains a link, a form button or some JavaScript that is intended to perform some action on your website, using the credentials of a logged-in user who visits the malicious site in their browser.
 A related type of attack, ‘login CSRF’, where an attacking site tricks a user’s browser into logging into a site with someone else’s credentials, is also covered.

-The first defense against CSRF attacks is to ensure that GET requests (and other ‘safe’ methods, as defined by <span class="target" id="index-0"></span>[**RFC 9110 Section 9.2.1**](https://datatracker.ietf.org/doc/html/rfc9110.md#section-9.2.1)) are side effect free.
+The first defense against CSRF attacks is to ensure that GET requests (and other ‘safe’ methods, as defined by [**RFC 9110 Section 9.2.1**](https://datatracker.ietf.org/doc/html/rfc9110.md#section-9.2.1)) are side effect free.
 Requests via ‘unsafe’ methods, such as POST, PUT, and DELETE, can then be protected by the steps outlined in [How to use Django’s CSRF protection](../howto/csrf.md#using-csrf).

 <span id="s-how-it-works"></span>
 <span id="s-how-csrf-works"></span><span id="how-csrf-works"></span>